-As a stepping stone towards OMR, we define a weaker functionality, Oblivious Message Detection (OMD), in which the digest merely enables detection of the indices of the pertinent messages (for the recipient whose clue key is given), but doesn't necessarily enable recovering the corresponding payloads.
+As a stepping stone towards OMR, we define a weaker functionality, Oblivious Message Detection (OMD), in which the digest merely enables detection of the indices of the pertinent messages (for the recipient whose clue key is given), but doesn't convey the corresponding payloads.
 For brevity, we specify the differences between OMD and OMR.